 The first half of Jill's book is personal stories and testimonials of various individuals who got cured of lupus by adopting plant-based diets.
 The recovery protocol and why it works constitutes the latter half.
 The actual recovery protocol is described in pages 127-150.

 Jill Harrington is neither a medical doctor nor a researcher.
-So her writing lacks scientific rigor.
+I felt that her writing lacks scientific rigor.
 However, the book does a great job of summarizing recovery protocols that have a good chance of working for a lupus patient.
-These protocols include some combination of fasting (water-only fast or juice-fast), eating only fruits and vegetables that are known not to cause any inflammation, then introducing families of other foods (grains, beans, other fruits and vegetables) one by one.
+These protocols include some combination of three steps in sequence: (a) fasting (water-only fast or juice-fast) for a few days, (b) eating only fruits and vegetables that are known not to cause any inflammation in anybody, (c) introducing families of other foods (grains, beans, other fruits and vegetables) one by one to figure out which of these cause inflammation in specific individuals.
 Jill also mentions that for some people, switching directly to a plant-based diet (described by doctors like McDougall or Fuhrman; see sections below) without fasting may also work.
 However, recovery may take longer.

 2) Goodbye Lupus: How a Medical Doctor Healed Herself Naturally With Supermarket Foods (95 pages, 2015) by Brooke Goldner.